jackie111222/laravel-dependency-cache/README.md

 The main purpose of cache dependencies is to create connection of various cache items with each other by specific identifiers.
 This functionality is intended to help with simple work with the invalidation of cache records that chain each other.
-The programmer does not have to remember all the names of the cache keys or the exact sequence of cache tags from which he wants to delete cached items.
-You just have to set dependencies and invalidate them.
+The programmer does not have to remember all the names of the cache keys, you just have to set dependencies and invalidate them.

-Supported cache drivers: Array, File, Null, Redis
+Supported cache drivers: Apc, Array, File, Null, Redis

 Supported laravel version: >= 9.0